-International Financial Reporting Standards ("IFRS") issued by the International Accounting Standards Board ("IASB") have been adopted in the Company's 2011 audited consolidated financial statements.
-Note 3 thereto includes the accounting policies that have been applied in preparing the financial statements for the years ended December 31, 2011 and 2010 and the quarterly financial statements for 2012 and 2011 as well as a summary of accounting standards and amendments issued but not yet adopted.
+The consolidated financial statements for the years ended December 31, 2012 and 2011 have been prepared using accounting policies consistent with International Financial Reporting Standards ("IFRS") and its interpretations adopted by the International Accounting Standards Board ("IASB").
+Note 3 thereto includes the accounting policies that have been applied in preparing these financial statements as well as a summary of accounting standards and amendments issued but not yet adopted.

-There have been no new accounting policies adopted by the Company in the first three quarters of 2012.
+There have been no new accounting policies adopted by the Company in 2012.